-We currently have 31 best-in-class energy efficiency references for our elevator and escalator platforms according to the international ISO 25745 standard for the energy performance of lifts, escalators and moving walks.
+We currently have 36 best-in-class energy efficiency references for our elevator and escalator platforms according to the international ISO 25745 standard for the energy performance of lifts, escalators and moving walks.

 Several KONE solutions have received external recognition for their environmental performance.
-During 2022, we received Singapore Green Building Product (SGBP) certifications for KONE TravelMasterTM 110 and KONE TransitMasterTM 140 escalators and KONE N MonoSpace®, KONE N MiniSpaceTM and KONE 3000S MonoSpace® elevators.
-KONE currently has seven SGBP certifications with the highest 'Leader' ratings.
-KONE is the first elevator and escalator company to achieve such top ratings in the vertical transportation category.
+During 2023, we received Singapore Green Building Product (SGBP) certifications for elevators such as KONE N MonoSpace DX, KONE S Monospace DX, KONE 3000 MiniSpaceTM, KONE TranSysTM, and KONE TravelMasterTM 110 escalator.
+KONE currently has nine SGBP certifications with the highest 'Leader' ratings.
+KONE was the first elevator and escalator company to achieve such top ratings in the vertical transportation category.
 The SGBP certified solutions are recommended for Green Mark certified buildings.

+In 2023, KONE also received the Green Label certification in Malaysia from MyHIJAU (Malaysia's Green recognition scheme) for KONE N MonoSpace®, KONE N MiniSpaceTM, KONE MiniSpaceTM, KONE TranSysTM and KONE 3000 S Monospace® elevators and KONE TravelMasterTM 110 and KONE TransitMasterTM 140 escalators.
+MyHIJAU Mark is endorsed by the Government of Malaysia, bringing together certified products and services that meet local and international environmental standards under one single mark.

-In 2022, KONE also received approved Byggvarubedömningen (BVB) assessments for the KONE TransitMasterTM 120, KONE TravelMaster[TM] 110T and KONE TransitMaster[TM] 180 escalators.
+During 2023, KONE received Byggvarubedömningen (BVB) approvals for nine products.
 BVB is a nonprofit organization that evaluates solutions for buildings and drives the use of sustainable building materials.
-Furthermore, KONE MonoSpace®, one of the best-in-class rated elevators, received an additional China-mark certification for its superior energy efficiency.
-The recognition was certified by TÜV Rheinland, a global provider of technical, safety and certification services.

-Important achievements were also made in the transparent communication about the environmental and health impacts of our products with Environmental Product Declarations (EPD) published for four of our solutions.
-EPDs were published for KONE MonoSpace® 500 DX for North American markets and KONE MiniSpaceTM HighRise with KONE UltraRope® elevators, as well as for KONE TravelMasterTM 110 and KONE TravelMasterTM 110T escalators.
-The year 2022 marks the 20th anniversary for the elevator industry's first published EPD by KONE.
-Since then, we have expanded the number of third party verified EPDs in line with EN15804.
+Important achievements were also made in transparent communication about the environmental impacts of our products with EPDs published for a total of four of our solutions, including two EPDs for modernization solutions.
+EPDs were published for KONE MiniSpaceTM DX HighRise elevator with Steel Rope and KONE TransitMasterTM 120 escalator as well as for full replacement solution of KONE NanoSpaceTM DX and partial modernization solution of KONE MonoSpace® Upgrade DX.
+At the end of 2023, KONE had 21 third party verified EPDs in line with EN15804.
 Our EPDs cover the most sold elevator platforms from low- to high-rise.
+KONE also holds a total of eight Health Product Declarations (HPDs), of which three were published in 2023, namely for TranSsysTM DX elevator and TravelMasterTM 110 and TransitMasterTM 120 escalators.